-• Awarded to outstanding and talented clinicians and health science / healthcare professionals for research training^ to have qualifications and skills to become Clinician Scientists.
+- Awarded to outstanding and talented clinicians and health science / healthcare professionals for research training^ to have qualifications and skills to become Clinician Scientists. - As the RTF is a talent pipeline programme, priority will be given to talent who are at a relatively early stage of their research career.